 Through its networks, CPL found and engaged a suitable laboratory partner, and also co-ordinated the laboratory trials on their behalf.

 Clients sometimes ask CPL to organise and coordinate laboratory work on their behalf as part of a larger commercialisation project.
 The objective of this project was to assist a client in investigating the potential to extract bioactives (triterpenes, sesquiterpenes, and others) from tree resins using scCO2 extraction.

-This project evaluated the suitability of the source material as a substrate for scCO2 extraction.
-CPL identified a suitable laboratory to carry out the scCO2 extraction feasibility and piloting studies.
-CPL managed and co-ordinated study.
+This project evaluated the suitability of resin as a substrate for scCO2 extraction.
+CPL identified a suitable laboratory to carry out the scCO2 extraction feasibility and piloting studies for the bioactives.
+CPL Business Consultants managed and coordinated study.

 CPL reviewed the experimental results, provided a report on the success of the extraction method and organised logistics to send the resin bioactives extracts produced from the feasibility study to the client for further analysis.

 Have a look at our PowerPoint Introduction and Brochure describing deliverables, differentiators and case studies.
 Eight case studies can also be reviewed.